3neti/dpwh_ppp-docs/docs/Executive_Brief.md

 The Department of Public Works and Highways (DPWH) manages one of the largest and most complex procurement portfolios in the Philippine government.
 With thousands of infrastructure projects across the country, ensuring fair bidding, cost reasonableness, technical accuracy, and timely project execution remains a continuous challenge.

-The **AI-Powered Independent Verification & Compliance Auditor (IVCA)** is a zero-cost to government, PPP-driven solution that enhances DPWH procurement and contract management by integrating artificial intelligence, contract analytics, and automated compliance auditing.
+The **AI-Powered Independent Verification & Compliance Auditor (IVCA)** is a zero-cost to government, PPP-driven solution that provides independent verification services to support DPWH procurement and contract management through artificial intelligence, contract analytics, and automated compliance auditing.

+**Important:** IVCA is not a party to construction contracts between DPWH and contractors.
+All contractual obligations remain exclusively between DPWH and contractors.
+IVCA provides verification data and analytics to support decision-making, but all approvals and enforcement rest with DPWH.

 The proponent, **3NETI Research & Development OPC**, proposes to build, operate, and maintain this system under a concession model, with contractors—not the government—shouldering the verification fees.